smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

   --network avalancheFuji
   ```

-- Deploy a token with an maxsupply supply and verify the contract:
+- Deploy a token with a maximum supply and verify the contract:
   ```bash
   npx hardhat deployToken \
   --name "My Token" \